AlbinArifaj/Grupi4_SocketProgramming/README.md

 ALGORITHM=aes-256-ctr
 SECRET_KEY=your-secret-key
 ```
-Make sure to replace your-server-ip-address with the IP address of your server, your-port-number with the port number you wish to use adn your-secret-key the key you want to use for encryption and decryption.
+Make sure to replace your-server-ip-address with the IP address of your server, your-port-number with the port number you wish to use andn your-secret-key with the key you want to use for encryption and decryption.

 ### 5. Run the Server and Client
 To start the application: